Cora Stephan

 Cora Stephan (born 7 April 1951 in Strang Bad Rothenfelde, West Germany) is a German-speaking writer and essayist.

 As an author of crime fiction she is known under the pseudonym Anne Chaplet.

 Stephan grew up in Osnabrück (Germany).
-Having studied in Hamburg and Frankfurt she graduated as a teacher in 1973 and took her PhD in 1976 with a thesis on the History of German Social-Democracy in the 19th Century.
+Having studied at the University of Hamburg and Goethe University Frankfurt she graduated as a teacher in 1973 and took her PhD in 1976 with a thesis on the History of German Social-Democracy in the 19th Century.

-From 1976 to 1984 she taught at the Johann Wolfgang Goethe-University in Frankfurt (Germany).
+From 1976 to 1984 she taught at the Goethe University Frankfurt in Frankfurt (Germany).

 From 1985 to 1987 she worked as a journalist in the Bonn office of the German news magazine Der Spiegel.

 Today Cora Stephan lives in Mücke near Frankfurt (Germany) and Laurac-en-Vivarais (France).
 Under the pseudonym Anne Chaplet she was awarded the Deutscher Krimi Preis twice (in 2001 and 2004) and received Radio Bremen Krimipreis in 2003.